kubeflow/katib/pkg/suggestion/NAS_Reinforcement_Learning/README.md

 # About the Nerual Architecture Search with Reinforcement Learning Suggestion

 The algorithm follows the idea proposed in *Neural Architecture Search with Reinforcement Learning* by Zoph & Le (https://arxiv.org/abs/1611.01578), and the implementation is based on the github of *Efﬁcient Neural Architecture Search via Parameter Sharing* (https://github.com/melodyguan/enas).
-It uses a recurrent neural network with LSTM cells as controller to generate neural archiecture canddiates.
+It uses a recurrent neural network with LSTM cells as controller to generate neural architecture candidates.
 And this controller network is updated by policy gradients.
 However, it currently does not support parameter sharing.

 ## Definition of a Neural Architecture